atbolsh/TransformerHomunculus/README.md

 X 1) Investigate performances on both tasks
 X 2) Decide which versions to keep
-     -- only last version of the 'complex func' training on the smaller server
-3) Sync representations (git branches, files on the disks)
+     -- only last version of the 'complex func' training on the smaller server X 3) Sync representations (git branches, files on the disks)
 4) Done?
 Do one of the other tasks:
    -- look up the list of other tasks as reminder; step back into it.
       -- add the 'examine with design concepts' item onto that list